zhaojizhuang4/common-dataservice/docs/server.rst

 The server can be configured to use an external database as follows:

-    1. Check that a configuration file "application.properties" is in the current working directory with suitable server coordinates
+    1. Copy the local application.properties file to a new file "application-mydb.properties"
+    2. Revise the new "mydb" properties file to have suitable server coordinates and credentials
-    2. Ensure the database server is reachable at the expected port
+    3. Ensure the newly configured database server is reachable at the expected port
-    3. Check that the database tables have been created and populated
+    4. Check that the database tables have been created and populated
+    5. Launch the test as usual, adding this extra argument to use the alternate properties file:
+          -Dspring.config.name=application-mydb

 Launching
 ~~~~~~~~~